 Note: "I" refers to the beginning year of the period to which data are indexed.
 Weights do not add up to 1, due to rounding.
+Source: Milken Institute analysis (2021)

 As in previous years, job growth and wage and salary growth are heavily weighted because they signal the quality of jobs being created and sustained.
-Other measures reflect the concentration and diversity of technology industries within MSAs and MDs.
+Other measures reflect the measures reflect the are a